GerryHolt/IconicRebuild/README.md

 Original Developer: Gerry Holt

+### 1.4
+Woocomerce functionality added to the site.

 ### 1.3.3
 Did a very dumb thing by downloading outdated files from the ui folder from the server and then uploaded them to github. rectified this.